nzjc/nzjc.github.io/_posts/2020-06-29-changing-mtu-in-eve-ng-allowing-jumbo-frames.md

 --- 2.2.2.2 ping statistics ---
 4 packets transmitted, 0 packets received, 100% packet loss</code></pre>

-So &#8211; let&#8217;s first see why, then fix it.
+So - let's first see why, then fix it.

-If we SSH onto our EVE-NG server, and take a look at the virtual network that makes up the link between ge-0/0/1 on R1 and ge-0/0/1 on R2, as well as ge-0/0/2 on both as well (since we&#8217;re in a 2 member LAG).
-See [previous post](https://blog.dical.org/?p=258) for more detail on how to track down which link is which and what they&#8217;re called inside EVE-NG&#8217;s OS:
+If we SSH onto our EVE-NG server, and take a look at the virtual network that makes up the link between ge-0/0/1 on R1 and ge-0/0/1 on R2, as well as ge-0/0/2 on both as well (since we're in a 2 member LAG).
+See [previous post](https://blog.dical.org/?p=258) for more detail on how to track down which link is which and what they're called inside EVE-NG's OS:

 <pre><code class="language-markdown">root@eve-ng-2:~# ifconfig vunl0_26_2
 vunl0_26_2 Link encap:Ethernet  HWaddr d6:41:90:79:cb:60